gstroup/apimocker/README.md

 If the config.json file is edited, you can send an http request to /admin/reload to pick up the changes.

 ## Versions
-### 0.1.6
-New config file format was introduced, allowing for custom content-types and more fine grained control over services.
-### 0.1.8
+### 0.2.4
-New "switch" feature added, allowing different responses based on a request parameter.
+Allows configuration of the "access-control-allow-headers" HTTP header.
 ### 0.2.3
 Now allows HTTP status code to be set for each response.
 Config file format also allows configuration of different responses based on http verb.
+### 0.1.8
+New "switch" feature added, allowing different responses based on a request parameter.
+### 0.1.6
+New config file format was introduced, allowing for custom content-types and more fine grained control over services.

 ## Contributors
 Run "grunt watch" in the root "apimocker" directory to start the grunt watch task.
 This will run JSHint and mocha tests.